 Lupton Fawcett can provide guidance on the best structure to meet your end goals.
 This includes advising on the benefits of creating different classes of shares for different stakeholders, preparing bespoke articles of association and drafting shareholders agreements.

 We will deal promptly and efficiently with your incorporation including all post incorporation legal requirements such as the preparation of statutory books.
 We can also ease the burden of ongoing administrative requirements.

-And don't forget tax.
+Don’t forget tax.
 Changing the status of your business will inevitably involve implications for both the business itself and its stakeholders.
 Speak to our corporate tax team to make sure that you get it right first time.

 With offices in Leeds, Sheffield and York, we can offer our corporate governance structure services either on a face-to-face basis, by post or email.
 Get in touch with our team today by calling 0333 323 5292 or sending us an email.
-Alternatively, fill in our online form and we will get back to you.
+Alternatively, fill in our enquiry form and we will get back to you.